arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/mword/README.md

 ### Deferred (Future)

-In C# Deferred<T> type is used to denote asynchronous computation which will eventually return an instance of T.
+In the Kotlin coroutines library Deferred<T> type is used to denote asynchronous computation which will eventually return an instance of T.
 The other names for similar concepts in other languages are Promise and Future.

-While the typical usage of Deferred in C# is different from the Monad pattern we discussed, I can still come up with a Future class with the familiar structure:
+While the typical usage of Deferred in Kotlin is different from the Monad pattern we discussed, I can still come up with a Future class with the familiar structure:

 ```
 public class Future<T>